-Family breakdown is a difficult and stressful time.
-If you or your partner came to Canada from another country, you may face both family law and immigration challenges when your relationship ends.
-For example, you will likely have to decide about financial support, make arrangements about your children and divide your family property.
+When couples have problems in their relationship, it can be very stressful.
+If you or your partner came to Canada from another country and you want to end your relationship you may have family law and immigration law problems.
+For example, you will likely have to decide about financial support for you and your children, make arrangements, about your children and divide your family property.
 If you are not a Canadian citizen, your immigration status may be connected to your partner or other family member.
 You may worry about:

 - whether you can stay in Canada;